haykins360/mini-commerce/README.md

-# mini-commerce
-# mini-commerce
+# Mini-Commerce
-mini-commerce project. just a design nothing special for now.
+Mini-Commerce project.
+Just a design, nothing special for now.